Nook alternatives

 2016.
 Barnes and Noble launched a new website

-Barnes and Noble has recently undergone a significant overhaul of their website, resulting in a visually appealing and reader-centric design.
-The revamped site prioritizes books, shifting the focus away from unrelated items like pillows, scented candles, and toys.
-The main page is now dedicated to showcasing an impressive array of great books, including the B&N Top 100 Books and book reviews from their blog.
-Engaging image carousels feature new and notable Nook books, as well as personalized recommendations based on users' past purchases.
-During a recent shareholders conference, the newly appointed CEO of Barnes and Noble, Ron Boire, emphasized the company's strong commitment to the modern web, with plans to ensure the website is fully responsive and optimized for mobile phones and tablets.
+Barnes and Noble has completely revamped their online website and it looks impressive.
+The new site prioritizes reading over items like pillows, scented candles and toys.
+The entire homepage is filled with great books, including the B&N Top 100 Books and reviews featured on their blog.
+Additionally, there are several image carousels highlighting new and noteworthy Nook books, as well as books recommended based on past purchases.
+During a recent shareholders conference, the new Barnes and Noble CEO Ron Boire announced that the company will focus heavily on modernizing the web experience and ensuring their website is responsive on mobile phones and tablets.

 2016.
 Barnes and Noble is closing the Nook App and Video Store

-In an attempt to address the challenges faced by its struggling Nook division, Barnes and Noble has decided to implement cost-cutting measures.
-As part of these measures, the company plans to shut down the Nook App Store, Nook Video Store, and the UK Nook e-book store starting from March.
-This closure will impact all Nook tablets ever produced, including Nook Color, Nook Tablet, Nook HD, Nook HD+, and Samsung for Nook branded devices.
-Barnes and Noble is actively encouraging users to transition to platforms like Google Play or third-party app stores.
-The company believes that this move will enable them to refocus their efforts on their core digital content business, specifically Books and Newsstand, while streamlining their operations.
+Barnes and Noble is attempting to halt the decline of the struggling Nook division by implementing cost-cutting measures.
+This March, they plan to shut down the Nook App Store, Nook Video Store and the UK Nook e-book store.
+The closure of the app and video stores will impact every tablet Barnes and Noble has ever produced, including the Nook Color, Nook Tablet, Nook HD, Nook HD+ and all Samsung for Nook branded devices.
+Barnes and Noble is encouraging users to transition to Google Play or a third-party app store.
+The company states that closing the app store will allow them to concentrate their efforts on their core digital content business, which includes Books and Newsstand.

 2015.
 Barnes & Noble released Nook Audiobooks app